 This wine excels in its vibrant red color and aroma of sweet cherries and soft hint of chocolate.
 Our Pinot Noir wine comes from 100% Pinot Noir grapes cultivated in Bravo Toro Vineyard in Russian River Valley.
 Light Pinot, balanced, offers a taste of sweet cherries with rounded tannins.
 Ideal in combination with spicy pasta or red meat.

 With a smooth taste of raspberry and cloves, our 2016 Pinot Noir is refreshing and light bodied.
 Grown from Russian River Valley organic grapes, it pairs well with Feta and Cotija cheeses and/or red meats such as beef or lamb.
-This wine has an exquisite aroma, ranging from earthy undertones to the delightful scent of organic grapes grown in Bravo Toro Vineyard.
+This wine has an exquisite aroma, ranging from earthy undertones to the delightful scent of fine grapes grown in Bravo Toro Vineyard.

 Many people enjoy drinking wine, but not everyone knows how wine is produced.
 Following is some background to help the curious better understand how grapes wine.